grandimam/cronic/README.md

 # cronic

-Cron-job for Humans in Typescript
+Cron-job library for humans in Typescript

 # Usage